 - A video of this event can now be viewed on this page and on the ZSL YouTube channel.

 Please be aware that the evening featured graphic footage of a post-mortem being conducted in real time.
-Because of the nature of the event it is recommended that only adults and children aged 16+ attend or view the live stream.

 Every year around 600 porpoises, dolphins and whales (collectively known as cetaceans) strand around the UK coast.
 Why do these strandings occur and what influence do marine pollutants have on these events?